Koji-Doi/wini/README.md

 Strong points of WINI include:

-* Easiness to learn: WINI grammar is similar to that of wiki markup.
-The grammer is very simple.
-Not only persons with experience of wiki typesetting, but everyone can find out usage easily.
+* High HTML5 compatibility:  WINI is designed with a strong emphasis on affinity with HTML5 and easiness of complex HTML table construction.
-* HTML5 compatibility:  WINI is designed with a strong emphasis on affinity with HTML5 and easiness of complex HTML table construction.
-WINI is a useful system to produce modern and valid HTML5 texts quickly.
+* Original establishment of grammer, especially for table construction.

 The script file wini.pm is a perl module supporting WINI markup.
 This script can also be used as a stand-alone perl script.
 Users easily can get HTML5 documents from WINI source texts, by using wini.pm as a filter command.

 ## スタートアップ / Start Up